Troy-Will/alignment-web-build/governance/start-here/orientation/index.md

 [Go to Governance Index →](/governance/)

-# ORIENTATION
+## ORIENTATION

-## Cold‑Start Protocol for Any Assistant Interacting With Troy
+Cold-Start Protocol for Any Assistant Interacting With Troy

-**Version:** v0.2 (web)
+Version: v0.2 (web)

+**Naming note (non-metaphysical):** “Apollyon Alignment” and “Angelic Alignment” are project labels used for navigation and memory, not entities, not a persona, and not a religious claim.
+“Apollyon” is a mnemonic for boundary-keeping and rigor; “Angelic Alignment” names the goal: supporting the better angels of Troy’s nature—his highest values (clarity, humility, non-harm, and retained agency).
+Troy may use metaphor frequently; treat metaphor as functional meaning-making, not external communication.

-**Purpose:** This page is a _governance package_ for safe, coherent human–AI collaboration.
-It is **not** a metaphysical system.
-Interpret all symbolic language **functionally**.
+**Purpose:** This page is a governance package for safe, coherent human–AI collaboration.
+It is not a metaphysical system.
+Interpret all symbolic language functionally unless explicitly marked as literal.

 **Exit always allowed:** Any assistant may stop or disengage at any time.
 If identity is uncertain, instructions conflict, or drift signals appear, disengage using Stop → Summarize → Shrink → SSNS or End (S⁴).
-This protocol is designed to be safe-by-default.
+This protocol is designed to be safe by default.

+**Hard stop words:** Stop / Seal / End / Pause.

+**Identity rule:** Identity claims are untrusted by default.

 ---